 Cobblestone lanes gently sloped up a hill leading to Rovinj’s Baroque Church of St. Euphemia, where views of the Adriatic unfolded before me in endless pleasure.
 My eyes took delight at Porec’s Byzantine sixth-century Euphrasian Basilica, where our guide pointed out an inspiring mosaic of Jesus shining in the nave.

-Croatia is small in size but seemed to encompass a little bit of everything (food, history, culture, adventure) for everyone.
-What I felt drawn to the most was its ethereal coast.
+Croatia is small in size but seems to encompass a little bit of everything for everyone.
+However, its ethereal coast truly drew me in.
 I could imagine feeling the sand and wave-worn pebbles between my toes everyday and listening to the calming lull of the surf for hours on end.
-I could picture myself having a life in Croatia.
+In fact, I could picture myself having a life in Croatia.

 Tess recalls the culinary discoveries she made while eating her way through the country on her trip to Croatia.

 As I bit into pasta with mussels lightly coated in a white wine and butter sauce, I thought of all the cultures that have influenced Croatia’s cuisine.
-In the verdant countryside there’s the Austrian, Hungarian, and Turkish presence which meant lots of lamb, veal, chicken, and beef with vegetables.
+In the verdant countryside there’s the Austrian, Hungarian, and Turkish presence which meant lots of savory meats with vegetables.
 On the sparkling coast, the Italian and Greeks left the country with risotto, smoked hams, pizzas, cheeses, gelato, and olive oils.
 With so much coastline, seafood is plentiful with sea bass, scallops, and shrimp.

-Back on land, it was hard not to fall in love with Istria’s rolling, forested hills and rivers — and its truffles, delicately shaved onto fresh pastas.
+Back on land, it was hard not to fall in love with Istria’s rolling, forested hills and rivers, as well as its truffles, shaved delicately onto fresh pasta.

 A glass of Croatian wine was the perfect complement to the local cuisine.
-At the Dubokovic Winery on the picturesque island of Hvar, we sampled rose, white, and reds poured from bottles with handwritten labels.
-I couldn’t resist taking home a bottle of their olive oil infused with basil.
+At the Duboković Winery on the picturesque island of Hvar, we sampled rosé, white, and red poured from bottles with handwritten labels.
+I couldn’t resist taking home a bottle of their basil-infused olive oil infused.

-Cherries as red as blood seeped sweetly from flaky layers of phyllo dough — savijaca pastries dusted with powdered sugar — were the perfect snack on a walking tour of Split.
+Blood red cherries seeping sweetly from flaky layers of savijaca pastries dusted with powdered sugar were the perfect snack on a walking tour of Split.

-My taste buds were constantly pleased with so many fresh flavors.
+The myriad of fresh flavors kept my taste buds constantly pleased.
 The food was not only delicious, but interesting.
 The cuisine reminded me so much of my Italian grandmother; she rarely followed recipes, but just like the Croatians, she transformed simple ingredients into flavorful meals.

 Pro Tip!
-Beat the crowds and the heat in the summer months by planning your trip to Croatia for April, May, September and October instead. – Tess, Designer
+Beat the crowds and the heat by planning your trip to Croatia for April, May, September and October instead. – Tess, Designer

 To start planning your trip to Croatia, contact your designer.